theBU3NO/thebu3no.com/content/posts/public-display-of-affliction.md

 {{< image title="screenshot of heroes of the storm mvp screen with my rehgar" file="screensharts1-7.webp" >}}

-heroes of the storm is? was? my favorite and most-played competitive game for sure. it's just something special. this shot was from when something happened with a ranked season reset and it put me down in silver when i had been in high diamond and i had to crawl back up. this ended up being extremely challenging as i consider myself a player that was very good at filling in strategies and contributing to teamwork, making a team more than the sum of it's parts, but without the raw skill or leadership to carry a team in the lower leagues.
+heroes of the storm is? was? my favorite and most-played competitive game for sure. it's just something {{< style word="special" type="rainbow" >}}. this shot was from when something happened with a ranked season reset and it put me down in silver when i had been in high diamond and i had to crawl back up. this ended up being extremely challenging as i consider myself a player that was very good at filling in strategies and contributing to teamwork, making a team more than the sum of it's parts, but without the raw skill or leadership to carry a team in the lower leagues.🥉

 {{< start-columns >}}